MicrosoftDocs/learn/learn-pr/azure/explore-fundamentals-kql/includes/9-summary.md

-Querying data is powerful tool for retrieveing and processing data you collect.
+Querying data is powerful tool for retrieving and processing data you collect.

-In this module, you learned how you can use Kusto Query Language (KQL) to work with data from a variety of sources to gain insights about your IT, business, and security.
+In this module, you learned how you can use Kusto Query Language (KQL) to work with data from various sources to gain insights about your IT, business, and security.

-We saw how using KQL lets you do more with your data and go beyond the basic built-in monitoring and analytics capabilities provided by various services, including analyzing and troubleshooting issues, creating custom alerts and dashboards, and transforming data.
+You learned that using KQL lets you go beyond the basic built-in monitoring and analytics capabilities provided by various services, by analyzing and troubleshooting issues, creating custom alerts and dashboards, and transforming data.

+You also gained some experience running basic queries in various services, including Azure Data Explorer, Azure Monitor, and Azure Resource Graph.

 ## References